pepassaco/EECutre/README.md

 Project base on the INA163 instrumentation amplifier for the readout of encephalographic signals

+The overall cost of one device (including the INA163 and three electrodes) should be under 50€ (updated 06/2022) (yes, Aliexpress is your friend).
+It is also easy to build (it only requires basic soldering skills) and does not require neither special power supply nor other electronics instrumentation for it to work

 ## Materials needed

 - The designed PCB (schematics in this repo)
+- Two 7V-12V batteries
 - Electrodes (highly recommended use of either silver or gold-plated electrodes)
 - 3,5mm male to male audio cable
 - A PC running Matlab (Maybe python in a future, who knows) with 3,5mm mic input